ClusterHQ/flocker/docs/labs/index.rst

 Our biggest step towards this goal so far is the Flocker Docker plugin, which makes Flocker pluggable directly into the Docker Engine and directly usable from the ``docker run`` CLI.

-Also check out the `DockerCon Plugin Demos landing page <https://plugin-demos-2015.github.io/>`_ to see a joint project between ClusterHQ and Weaveworks.
+Also check out the `DockerCon Plugin Demos <https://plugin-demos-2015.github.io/>`_ site to see a joint project between ClusterHQ and Weaveworks.
 This is the "ultimate integration demo" — a pre-built demo environment that includes Flocker, Weave, Swarm, Compose & Docker, all working in harmony.

 Complete list of Labs projects